nichpass/CSCI205-Final-Project-Team-Agile-Development-/README.md

 # About the Project:
-Title: Monsters vs Plumbers : The Game
+Title: Monsters vs Plumbers : The Game<br>
-Created By: Team ZAN
+Created By: Team ZAN<br>
-Team Members: Alison Esterow, Nick Passantino, and Zach Dunbrack
+Team Members: Alison Esterow, Nick Passantino, and Zach Dunbrack<br>
 Course: CSCI205 (Software Engineering and Design) at Bucknell University

 # About the Game: